cloudmaven/documentation/pages/aws/aws_hipaa.md

 - [AWS HIPAA template](https://aws.amazon.com/quickstart/architecture/accelerator-hipaa/)

-## Warnings
+## Admonitions

-- ***AWS has more than nine HIPAA-aligned technologies.
-A HIPAA-compliant system allows only these technologies to come into direct contact with PHI.
-Other technologies can be used in an ancillary capacity only.***
+- ***AWS has more than twelve HIPAA-aligned technologies.
+Only these technologies may come into contact with PHI.
+Other technologies can be used provided there is no such contact.***
-- ***HIPAA compliance is an obligation of the data system builder, the medical researcher and the parent organization(s).
-The public cloud is very secure: physically and technologically.
+- ***HIPAA compliance is an obligation of the data system builder, the medical researcher and the parent organization(s).***
+- ***The public cloud is very secure: physically and technologically.
 Compromise is most likely to be caused by human error either in design or in operation.***
 - ***File names may not include PHI.
 They may include identifier strings that could be indexed in a secure table.***
+- ***AWS has many virtual machine / instance / EC2 *types* including general purpose computers that are **m**-type.
+These are fine to use in an SCE.
+There is another lightweight type called a **t**-type.
-- Do not use T EC2 instance types when building a HCDS.
-These will not connect to a Dedicated Tenancy VPC (simply not supported)
+Do not use these.
+The **t** instance type by its nature will not connect to a Dedicated Tenancy VPC.

-### Preliminary Work
+That is, this technical detail is simply not supported.
+It is no loss, just a guideline to follow.***

+## User story

+- A scientist *K* receives approval from the IRB to work with PHI data.
+  - Intent: Analyze these data in a Secure Compute Environment (SCE)
+- *K* contacts IT professional *J* for the SCE as a working environment
+  - SCE built by *J* as described below
+  - Data uploaded from a secure data warehouse to an encrypted S3 bucket
+- *K* provided with access
+  - pem file and ip address of a bastion server **B**
+  - login and password to a private subnet EC2 instance
+  - Notice no IAM User account: Console access not needed
+  - *K* logs on to the SCE, carries out analysis over time
+    - The system logs all activity
+  - Patient-held devices contribute ongoing data via phone app using the API Gateway
+    - These data supplement the research
+- The study concludes, data preserved, log files preserved, SCE deleted

+### Supplemental ideas from the researcher

+- Scientist writes, anticipating a SCE:
+  - Early use cases will involve external devices (phones, sensors)
+    - Data direct to cloud: Authenticate, validate data, match to patient
+    - Standard format (HL7?
+CCD?)
+  - Subsequent
+    - Bidirectional data sharing
+      - Device, cloud, EHR
+  - End result: Allowed persons (care / research) can get to all of this data
+    - progress in stages
+    - On the cloud: tools for analysis
+      - ML, visualizations out, comparative w/r/t analytic datasets etc

+### Supplemental ideas from the IT professional

+- Constraints?
+AWS Services available within the VPC?
+VPC required?
+  - Currently 13: API Gateway, Direct Connect, Snowball, DynamoDB, EBS, EC2, EMR, ELB, Glacier, RDS, Aurora, Redshift, S3
+    - API Gateway would be the mechanism for having a phone report my bp or something
+  - Yes?
+Expanded how often?
+Yearly?
+Extend to entire service platform?
+    - SA "essentially yes" (je crois BAA expands as the list automatically)

-#### Kilroy stack
+# Intermezzo Kilroy stack (a list of must-fix details)

 - Questions from Dogfooding on March 23 2017
   - Create VPC...